It's in alphabetical order, basically, with A first and then B next and so on until you get to Z.

 Mr (X)

-(Where X is the first name of someone, for instance Andy) A term of address, usually written, expressing admiration or respect for someone either because:
+(Where X is the first name of someone, for instance Andy) A term of address,

 1. They're funky.